alasimov/alasimov-terraform/README.md

   - When the code is ready, we can use Makefile to plan and apply Terraform code

-  1. In order to terraform plan, run 'make plan'.
+  1. In order to terraform plan, run `make plan`.
 You should expect an output with similar format from below

     ```hcl
       Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols: